View all categories

 I’ve noticed a real disconnect lately in the world of vaginal health, specifically as it relates to menopause.
 Seems most women associate menopause with one obvious symptom, hot flashes.
 These pesky flushes, accompanied by irregular bleeding habits, are often the first clues that something is up hormonally, and change is coming.

 Less estrogen during menopause means less blood flow to the vagina.
 And less blood flow to the vagina typically means less natural lubrication, making this a main cause of vaginal dryness.
-Common signs of vaginal dryness include vulvovaginal tissues becoming thinner, less elastic, more delicate and more prone to injury, especially during intercourse.
-The vagina may even shrink in length and width over time due to less estrogen and vaginal tissues may become dry and sore.
+Common signs of vaginal dryness include vaginal tissue changes, such as vulvovaginal tissues becoming thinner, less elastic, more delicate, and more prone to injury, especially during intercourse.
+The vagina may even shrink in length and width over time due to less estrogen, and vaginal tissues may become dry and sore.

 Vaginal dryness isn’t just limited to women in the menopause crowd.
-Other common causes of vaginal dryness can include:
+In addition to hormonal causes of vaginal dryness, other common causes of vaginal dryness can include:

-Birth control pills may also be a cause of vaginal dryness.
-These pills work by suppressing ovulation and the hormone surges that are associated with it, which can lead to vaginal dryness and its associated symptoms, in some women.
+• Birth control pills: These may also be a cause of vaginal dryness.
+They work by suppressing ovulation and the hormone surges that are associated with it, which can lead to vaginal dryness and its associated symptoms in some women.

-Antihistamines may dry up more than just your nasal passages – they can affect numerous mucus membranes in the body, which includes your vagina.
-If you routinely take an antihistamine, you may experience dry vaginal skin and your vaginal tissues might become dryer as well.
+• Antihistamines: These may dry up more than just your nasal passages — they can affect numerous mucus membranes in the body, including the vagina.
+If you routinely take an antihistamine, you may experience dry vaginal skin and drier vaginal tissues.

-Surgery, including the removal of ovaries or a total hysterectomy may influence vaginal health, which is why you may have vaginal dryness, vulvar atrophy and other disruptive physical changes to your vulvovaginal skin and tissues.
+• Surgery: Including the removal of ovaries or a total hysterectomy, may influence vaginal health and lead to vaginal dryness, vulvar atrophy, and other disruptive physical changes to vulvovaginal tissues.

-Certain medications can also potentially interrupt the creation of natural vaginal lubrication, which can cause vaginal dryness and lead to dry and sore vaginal skin.
+• Certain medications: Some medications can potentially interrupt the creation of natural vaginal lubrication, causing vaginal dryness and soreness.

 There are clear and impactful physical and emotional consequences of struggling through vaginal dryness without seeking treatment.

-First, women complain of pain or even bleeding during sex due to vaginal dryness.
+Women may experience pain or even bleeding during sex due to vaginal dryness.
 This can impact self-confidence and a woman’s sense of femininity.
-Effects on intimacy and relationships over time can be significant and can even negatively impact daily quality of life.
+Effects on intimacy and relationships over time can be significant and may negatively impact daily quality of life.

 Vaginal infections, including yeast and bacterial vaginosis (BV), might result from untreated vaginal dryness.
-Vaginal itching, irritation and a change in vaginal scent may also occur.
+Vaginal itching, irritation, and changes in vaginal scent may also occur.

-Vaginal dryness also often leads to urinary complaints, including urgency, frequency and a proclivity to urinary tract infections (UTI).
+Vaginal dryness also often leads to urinary complaints, including urgency, frequency, and a proclivity to urinary tract infections (UTIs).

 Talk to Your Healthcare Provider If You’re Experiencing Vaginal Dryness

-Whether it’s an as needed, over the counter lubricant for sex, a regularly used moisturizer, such as Revaree® Plus with hyaluronic acid to maintain comfort, vaginal estrogen replacement or other pharmaceutical solutions, a little TLC goes a long way to maintaining a healthy vagina and addressing vaginal dryness symptoms.
+Whether it’s an as-needed, over-the-counter lubricant for sex, a regularly used moisturizer such as RevareeĀ® Plus with hyaluronic acid, vaginal estrogen replacement, or other pharmaceutical solutions, a little TLC goes a long way in maintaining vaginal health and addressing symptoms.

-Remember, hormone-free treatment options can be used to address your vaginal dryness symptoms safely over the long-term.
-Being both proactive and consistent with your treatment will help reduce the signs and symptoms of vaginal dryness during menopause and beyond.
+Remember, hormone-free treatment options can be used to address vaginal dryness symptoms safely over the long term.
+Being proactive and consistent with treatment can help reduce signs and symptoms during menopause and beyond.

 Resources